Have you ever heard of something called the ‘brisket stall’; or the ‘barbecue stall’?

 In short, the pork stall refers to when the temperature of meat stops increasing during a cook.
 And it almost seems like the smoker’s temperature loses its effect.

 So, What is Normal Pork Butt Stall Temperature?

 The infamous ‘stall’ usually happens when the meat’s internal temperature reaches 140℉ to 150℉.

 You’ll find that the meat temperature will just halt before it gets to the target temp.
-The target temperature for Boston butt or pork shoulder sits somewhere between 195℉ and 205℉.
+The target temperature for smoked boston butt or pork shoulder sits somewhere between 195℉ and 205℉.
 We like the internal temp of the pork butt to be 204°F before we pull it from the smoke.
 Which is very far off from 150℉.

 What makes the pork butt stall even more infuriating is that this can easily last for 2-6 hours.

 Sure, the advantage with pork butt is that it’s meant to be cooked for a long time.
 Its prolonged cooking time allows for the fat to render and connective tissue to break down.
 The fat is what keeps your meat moist.